Musical relay game

 Microphone testing

 I bought myself a new microphone today.
 Here’s a test recording I made to verify that it works properly.
-It’s a rough bit of improvised music, nothing much but listen anyway.
+You might enjoy this; it’s a short piece of improvised music.